2021- 2022 Parent/Student Handbook

 The students, parents, and teachers at CCS have very high expectations of each other.
 The students, aided by the teaching staff, are expected to pass all classes at the conclusion of the academic year.
 Special considerations and modifications are made for students depending upon their individual needs and their curricular strengths.
 Every effort is made to provide the academic support needed for a successful classroom experience for all students.

 ASSESSMENT PRACTICES AND STANDARDIZED TESTING

 Individual teachers are responsible for ongoing assessment of student skills in the classroom.
 They use a combination of written, oral, demonstration, project-driven and informal assessment strategies to create a complete picture of your child’s academic performance.
-The classroom teachers use Raz-Kids Plus, ALEKS in Traditional classrooms, ALPA and Raz- Kids Plus and ALEKS for the Spanish classroom assessment.
+In traditional classrooms the teachers use Raz-Kids Plus and ALEKS.
+ALPA, Raz-Kids Plus and ALEKS are used for the Spanish classroom assessments.

-In addition to the ongoing classroom assessment practices, Covenant administers ILEARN each spring to students in grades 3 through 8.
+In addition to the ongoing classroom assessment practices, CCS administers ILEARN each spring to students in grades 3 through 8.
 Third graders also take IREAD.
-These tests are used to assess individual grade-level and overall school performance.
+These tests are used to assess individual grade level and overall school performance.

-Chapel is held once a week.
+Chapels are held once a week.
 They are led by staff members, with the assistance of students and/or invited speakers from area churches or other organizations.
-Parents are welcome to attend.

 Educational trips are coordinated and planned by classroom teachers.
 Teachers provide parents with written notification or permission slips for all field trips.
 These must be signed and returned in order for the student to participate.
 Participation is expected as field trips are considered a part of the curriculum.